aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 + Initial pressure, $P_0$, in psia
 + Ambient pressure, $P_a$, in psia

-Though I have found a few sources that leave the value of the constant a mystery for the user to puzzle out<a href="#fn-9" class="sidenote-number"></a><span class="sidenote" id="fn-9">[Temizel *et al.*](#temizel-2019), *Formulas and Calculations for Petroleum Engineering*, 262; [Engineers Edge](#engineers-2025), "Blowdown Time in Unsteady Gas Flow Calculator and Equation."</span>.
+Though I have found a few sources that leave the value of the constant as a mystery for the user to puzzle out<a href="#fn-9" class="sidenote-number"></a><span class="sidenote" id="fn-9">[Temizel *et al.*](#temizel-2019), *Formulas and Calculations for Petroleum Engineering*, 262; [Engineers Edge](#engineers-2025), "Blowdown Time in Unsteady Gas Flow Calculator and Equation."</span>.
 I was honestly surprised at the quality of the results when I first googled this and looked it up in [Knovel](https://app.knovel.com/kn).
-The highest ranked results, at the time, were cryptic to the point of uselessness or included obivious mistakes (several referred to *t* as the "interstitial velocity" with units of cm/s, an obvious mis-print being blindly recopied in several places, including some e-books on Knovel where one would hope the quality control would be better).
+The highest ranked results, at the time, were cryptic to the point of uselessness or included obvious mistakes (several referred to *t* as the "interstitial velocity" with units of cm/s, an obvious misprint being blindly recopied in several places, including some e-books on Knovel where one would hope the quality control would be better).
 There are a few places with useful derivations<a href="#fn-10" class="sidenote-number"></a><span class="sidenote" id="fn-10">[Wheeler](#wheeler-2019), "Tank Blowdown Math."; [Botros, Jungowski, and Weiss](#botros-1989), "Models and Methods of Simulating Gas Pipeline Blowdown."; [Botros and Van Hardeveld](#botros-2018), *Pipeline Pumping and Compression Systems*, 447; [Saad](#saad-1985), *Compressible Fluid Flow*, 98-103, to list but a few.</span> but I think a good starting point is the [Tank Blowdown Math](http://www.et.byu.edu/~wheeler/Tank_Blowdown_Math.pdf) set of notes.
-It is pretty straight forward and does not require a lot of prior knowledge of the partial derviatives of various thermodynamic state variables.
+It is pretty straight forward and does not require a lot of prior knowledge of the partial derivatives of various thermodynamic state variables.

 I personally would not bother with the models that pre-calculate the constant for you.
 We no longer live in the age of slide-rules.
 The blowdown time equation for fully choked flow is well within the capabilities of excel or any competent person with a scientific calculator.
 I think it is easier to justify and explain, will be a better model for gases where *k* is not 1.4, and allows one to incorporate small levels of non-ideality through the [isentropic expansion factor](https://aefarrell.github.io/2024/10/28/relief_valve_sizing/#the-isentropic-expansion-factor) *n*.